0D3N05/Lexiqon-Quest-/README.md

 - Genre: Wordle-like puzzle game
 - Lore: None
 - Interface: GUI included

 Date Created: July 2024 (exact date unknown)

 Have fun, and thanks for playing!

 Requirement:
 - Python (Obviously)
 - ttkbootstrap ( Python Library) Please install it since I use it to create interface

+And also its not click to play , so please execute it on vscode (any ide) or terminal.